lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

     gl_Position = vec4(outTextCoord.x * 2.0f - 1.0f, outTextCoord.y * -2.0f + 1.0f, 0.0f, 1.0f);
 }
 ```

 Here you can see how we are able to draw a triangle even if we are not passing the coordinates to the shader.
 We use the `gl_VertexIndex` builtin variable that will have the number of the vertex that we are drawing.
 In our case it will have the values `0`, `1` and `3`.
-You can check that for the first vertex (index `0`) we will get `(-1, 1, 0, 1)` as the position coordinates and `(0, 0)` as the texture coordinates.
+You can check that for the first vertex, index `0`,  we will get `(-1, 1, 0, 1)` as the position coordinates and `(0, 0)` as the texture coordinates.
 For the second vertex we will get `(3, 1, 0, 1)` as the position coordinates and `(2, 0)` as the texture coordinates.
 For the third vertex we will get `(-1, -3, 0, 1)`  as the position coordinates and `(0, 2)` as the texture coordinates.

 The fragment shader (`lighting_fragment.glsl`) is defined like this:

 ```glsl
 #version 450